PassChallenge/connector-in-memory/README.md

 # connector-in-memory
-Library for process captcha in same application.
+Library for process challenges in same application.